uploaders/aws-sdk-rails-4.2/README.md

 <% end %>
 ```
 ## Done
 Start up the rails server and start uplooading files to see your work in action.
+After you upload your file go to your index page and click on the link to go the file.
+You can see your files in S3 by logging into AWS, going to your S3 dashboard, and navigating into your bucket.